 The Irish Defence Forces, 1922–2022

-Tracing its history to the foundation of the Irish Volunteers in 1913, the Irish Defence Forces has evolved beyond recognition from the force that emerged in tandem with the new state in 1922.
-Plunged immediately into chaos of a bitter civil war, the path to a modern, professional Defence Forces during the 1920s and 1930s was rarely smooth, with progression hampered by internal dissent, political manoeuvrings and limited financial investment.
-The difficulties of creating and maintaining a force capable of defending the neutrality of a small island nation, with a geopolitical and strategic importance that belied its size, were brought home during the Emergency.
-Nonetheless, the state’s desire to maintain its neutrality as global politics became increasingly polarised in the post-war years allowed new opportunities to develop.
-Following Ireland’s accession to the United Nations in 1955, the Defence Forces emerged as a core member of the UN’s peacekeeping efforts, concurrently developing as a vital element of Ireland’s international relations.
-Beginning in 1958 and in every year since, members of the Defence Forces have served overseas on peacekeeping missions with the United Nations, and later with EEC/EU military operations.
-At home, the Defence Forces’ duties in aid of the civil power became ever more vital with the outbreak of violence in Northern Ireland in 1969.
-In recent years a number of important challenges have emerged, both internally and externally, with the Defence Forces compelled to adapt to changing demands at home and abroad.
+Tracing their history to the foundation of the Irish Volunteers in 1913, the Irish Defence Forces have undergone significant transformation in the century since the foundation of the Free State.
+Plunged immediately into a civil war, the path to a modern professional force during the 1920s and 1930s was rarely smooth, with progression hampered by internal dissent, political manoeuvrings and limited financial investment.
+The difficulties of creating and maintaining a force capable of defending the neutrality of a small island nation, with a geopolitical and strategic importance that belied its size, were brought home during the Second World War/Emergency.
+The state's adherance to its policy of neutrality created new opportunities following accession to the United Nations in 1955, with the Defence Forces emerging as a vital element of Ireland’s international relations.
+Beginning in 1958 and in every year since, members of the Forces have served overseas on UN peacekeeping missions, and later with EEC/EU military operations.
+At home, the Forces’ duties in aid of the civil power became ever more vital with the outbreak of sectarian violence in Northern Ireland in 1969, inaugurating a new era of security operations along the border, while in recent decades the Defence Forces have been confronted with a number of challenges, both internal and external.

 Eoin Kinsella is the founder and director of historyworks, providing historical consultancy and research services in the fields of heritage and public history.
 He holds a PhD in Irish history from UCD and is the author of Dublin City University, 1980–2020: designed to be different (Dublin, 2020), Catholic survival in Protestant Ireland, 1660–1711 (Martlesham, Suffolk, 2018) and Leopardstown Park Hospital, 1917–2017: a home for wounded soldiers (Dublin, 2017).